edmondslho/Pose-basedCerebralPalsyPrediction/README.md

 To run the classification pipeline, run the B_Classification_MRGBD.m

 **For RVI-38:**
-The extracted json pose data is available upon request, please contact Edmond S. L. Ho (e.ho@northumbria.ac.uk).
+The extracted json pose data is available upon request, please contact Edmond S. L. Ho (Shu-Lim.Ho@glasgow.ac.uk).

 To run the feature extraction run the A_Feature_Extraction_RVI.m, this will process the pose data and extract each of the proposed features for classification.